junh-ki/dias_kuksa/utils/cloud/connector-influxdb-grafana-deployment/README.md

 # PRE_EVALUATION_DISABLED=false
 PRE_EVALUATION_DISABLED=true_or_false
 ```
+- For CONFIG_PROPERTIES_LOCATION, `/diagnostics_config/` can be found in the same directory where `docker-compose.yml` is located.)

-For EVALUATION_TARGET, choose one among the six following choices:
+- For EVALUATION_TARGET, choose one among the six following choices:

 1. `tscr_bad`
 2. `tscr_intermediate`
 3. `tscr_good`